Data & Demographics

 2020 Census Data

 Baltimore’s Department of Planning provides reliable data to inform City officials, Planning staff and community members involved in the planning decision-making process.
-Click here for a summary of the 2020 Census Results.

 Since the release of the 2020 Decennial Census, we are preparing online data dashboards to help visualize the data at different geographies.
 We will be adding more dashboards and map applications as we continue to analyze the data.